TGOlson/tweetbeat-node/README.md

 $ gulp
 ```

-This will compile necessary assets from `src/` to `public/`, as well as start the server.
+This will compile necessary assets from `assets/` to `public/`, as well as start the server.
 Asset compilation can be done manually using `gulp compile`.

+(note: if the browser has trouble finding `bundle.js`, try restarting the server)

-However, because re-connections to the Twitter steaming API are monitored, this will not start the Twitter stream.
+In addition, because re-connections to the Twitter steaming API are monitored, this will not start the Twitter stream.
 To start the app with the Twitter stream enabled

 ```
 $ gulp --stream